remg427/misp42splunk/README.md

     *  Alert for attribute sighting in MISP.

 ## todo
-   - [ ] savedsearches to pull intel for domain ip and email address (for Enterprise Security)
    - [ ] dashboard to see IOC available/pulled from MISP

 ## Credits